 A few years ago on this site, I wrote about stashing away a modest emergency fund.
 Here are my reasons for doing so which remain valid today:

 - It provides us with financial flexibility.
-When something goes wrong with my car, my used car, it’s usually something big.
+For example, when something goes wrong with my car, my used car, it’s usually something big.
 Gone are the days of simple oil changes every 8,000 km.
 A healthy cash emergency fund allows us to combat any car failure and/or weather a different expense around the house.

 - It keeps us out of debt.
-While it’s true an emergency fund will eventually run out if you spend it all, the same can be said about a line of credit (LOC); these things aren’t a bottomless pit.
+While it’s true an emergency fund will eventually run out if you spend it all, the same can be said about a line of credit (LOC).
+I mean, these things aren’t a bottomless pit.
 Contrary to how some people treat their LOC – it’s not your money – it’s a callable loan.
 A line of credit is a liability.
-In a small emergency situation, the last thing my wife and I want to do is to add-on more debt.
+If or rather when an emergency situation strikes, the last thing my wife and I want to do is to add-on more debt.
 In an emergency I’d rather focus on the emergency.
-Besides we have enough debt to worry about with our mortgage for the next five years.

 - It keeps us in control.
 Further to using a LOC as an emergency fund, we’re not in control if we tap into it, the bank is.
 Lines of credit can be culled by the banks.
 The bank determines our borrowing rates and payback criteria.
 Borrowing policies and procedures change.
 Crises can and will happen.
 I don’t want to be left holding any more bank debt than necessary.